jala-foundation-student22/ssh-test/README.md

 A Test Repository to check if everything is working properly

-If you're reading this, it worked!
+If you're reading this, everything was set up properly!